yadPe/beatconnect_client/README.md

 # Beatconnect irc bot

-This bot gives acces to [Beatconect](https://beatconnect.io)'s API throught osu chat, enabling in-game acces to all mirrored beatmaps and more.
+This bot gives acces to [Beatconect](https://beatconnect.io)'s API throught osu chat, enabling in-game access to all mirrored beatmaps and more.
 See [available commands](./doc/commands.md)

 This is still under development.